Percy

 It consists of 22 forced questions.
 Each presents a collision between core values.
 There is no neutral option.
 No skipping.
 No justification.
 Every choice requires a loss.

-The result is not a score.
+The result is not a score, a label, or a diagnosis.

 It is a record of what you were willing to sacrifice in order to preserve something else.